reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 ## You might not need an Effect {/*you-might-not-need-an-effect*/}

-**Don't rush to add Effects to your components.** Keep in mind that Effects are typically used to "step out" of your React code and synchronize with some *external* system.
+**Don't rush to add Effects to your Components.** Keep in mind that Effects are typically used to "step out" of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
 If your Effect only adjusts some state based on other state, [you might not need an Effect.](/learn/you-might-not-need-an-effect)

 ## How to write an Effect {/*how-to-write-an-effect*/}